What is mortgage insurance?

 Mortgage insurance is an insurance policy that protects the mortgage lender, but the borrower is the one who pays for it.
 With mortgage insurance, the lender or titleholder is covered in case you are unable to pay back the mortgage.

-How mortgage insurance works
+How does mortgage insurance work?

-In general, you’ll need to pay for mortgage loan insurance if you put down less than 20 percent on a home purchase.
+How mortgage insurance works differs between types of mortgages.
+With a conventional mortgage, you’ll need to pay for mortgage loan insurance if you put down less than 20 percent on a home purchase.
 This is because you have less invested in the home upfront, so the lender has taken on more risk in giving you a mortgage.
-How much you’ll pay depends on the type of mortgage loan you have and other factors.
+You’ll pay mortgage insurance as a monthly fee in your mortgage payment.
+You can request to cancel it once you have 20 percent equity.
+It will be automatically canceled once you’ve paid off 22 percent of the original value of the home.

 Even with mortgage insurance, you’re still responsible for the loan.
 If you fall behind on or stop making payments, you could lose your home to foreclosure.
 The mortgage insurance policy only protects your lender, not you.